Large Orthoceras Fossil in Marble

 **NOTE Regarding Shipping**

-This item is available for local pick-up in Westfield, Indiana.
+This item is available for LOCAL PICKUP ONLY in Westfield, Indiana.

-U.S. Domestic shipping will be available through UPS for an additional $400.
-Packaging, shipping, and full value insurance will be included in that price.
-Please email email@example.com for the cost of international shipping to your location.
-Note: international shipping cost will be calculated.
-Please request quote.
+U.S. Domestic shipping will be available through UPS at an additional CALCULATED BY LOCATION RATE.
+Please email email@example.com for the cost of shipping to your location prior to purchase.

 **NOTE: Sezzle Payment Option**